wandb/docs/content/guides/integrations/metaflow.md

 {{% tab header="Flow and Steps" value="flow_and_steps" %}}

 Decorating the flow is equivalent to decorating all steps with a default.
-That means if you later decorate a Step with another `@wandb_log`, you will override the flow-level decoration.
+That means if you later decorate a Step with another `@wandb_log`, it overrides the flow-level decoration.

-In the example below:
+In this example:

-* `start` and `mid` will log datasets and models, but
+* `start` and `mid` log both datasets and models.
-* `end` will not log datasets or models.
+* `end` logs neither datasets nor models.

 ```python
 from wandb.integration.metaflow import wandb_log